barrydevp/bpsp/specs/specification.md

 The Variable Header is the key-value string that indicate the extension of the frame, each header key-value pair is represents as `"key""value";("key""value";(...))`.

-For example the Authentication Frame contain the variable header for authenticate:
-  `"x-usename""admin";"x-password""123456";`

 The `key` should be lowercase string by standard, but no limitation or restriction for the `key` and `value` except that they must be string, for the `;` character we need escape by an backslash `\;`.

+For example the Authentication Frame contain the variable header for authenticate: `"x-usename""admin";"x-password""123456";`

 ### Data

-The sequence of bytes represent the data of the frame, you can use variable header to inform receiver the content-type of the data. eg: `"content-type""text"`
+The sequence of bytes represent the data of the frame, you can use variable header to inform receiver the content-type of the data, eg: `"content-type""text"`.

 # Topics